Physical backups

 maxRetention: 720h # 30 days

-When using physical backups based on mariadb-backup, the operator will automatically delete backups files in the specified storage older than the retention period.
+When using physical backups based on `mariadb-backup`, the operator will automatically delete backups files in the specified storage older than the retention period.
+The cleanup process will be performed after each successful backup.

-When using VolumeSnapshots, the operator will automatically delete the VolumeSnapshot resources older than the retention period using the Kubernetes API.
+When using `VolumeSnapshots`, the operator will automatically delete the `VolumeSnapshot` resources older than the retention period using the Kubernetes API.
+The cleanup process will be performed after a `VolumeSnapshot` is successfully created.

 apiVersion: enterprise.mariadb.com/v1alpha1